Keeping It Tight

 So, to my fellow Bozemanites, I encourage you not to depend on Depends, by having that meaningful discussion regarding pelvic-floor health sooner rather than later with all members of your family, recognizing that integrating the pelvic floor successfully is a critical part of your “training for life” regime.

-Ali Ramirez, PT, DPT, is a physical therapist at Root Therapy and Wellness.
+Ali Ramirez, PT, DPT, is a physical therapist at Clearwater Physical Therapy.
 She is a Bozeman native, military veteran, avid runner, hiker, and outdoor enthusiast.